dludemann/test/content/tinder/best-first-text-tinder.md

 This is a great first message to send, and it’s bound to at least get a smile out of your match.

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/best-first-text-tinder#our-best-first-tinder-messages-that-get-you-more-matches" target="_blank" rel="noopener"><strong>Our Best First Tinder Messages That Get You More Matches</strong></a>
+## Our Best First Tinder Messages That Get You More Matches

 ### **1\.
 What’s your biggest “damn, why haven’t I done this sooner?” moment?**